 Stirling informed the WGEID members that there has been a UK investigation into the earlier kidnapping of Latifa’s sister Sheikha Shamsa from London in 2000, Stirling highlighted the fact that a pattern developing with the UAE of lawlessness and defiance of international norms relating to state sovereignty.
 “Sheikha Latifa was kidnapped from international waters, her sister was abducted from the UK, and Latifa’s friend Tiina was threatened with being kidnapped from Finland, if she ever spoke about her treatment by the UAE,” Stirling noted.

-Detained in Dubai’s David Haigh, himself a survivor of torture in Emirati custody, also testified before the meeting.
 "We are very pleased that the United Nations Working Group on Involuntary and Enforced disappearences have taken on the tragic case of our client Sheikha Latifa.
-It was an honour to be invited by the United Nations alongside my colleague Radha Stirling to address them in relation to her Kidnap and torture by the UAE and India 6 months ago.
+It was an honour to be invited by the United Nations to address them in relation to her Kidnap and torture by the UAE and India 6 months ago.
 It is to the international community that we must now look to protect Latifa and to raise the risks of women and children traveling to and living in the UAE.

-Whilst Radha and I were defending the rights of one young woman, the UAE delegation were in the same Palais De Nations in Geneva at the same time, yet choose to Ignore the requests of the UN to provide details as to the whereabouts of Latifa instead opting to continue their propaganda agenda", Haigh said.
+Whilst I was defending the rights of one young woman, the UAE delegation were in the same Palais De Nations in Geneva at the same time, yet choose to Ignore the requests of the UN to provide details as to the whereabouts of Latifa instead opting to continue their propaganda agenda.

 Detained in Dubai and Guernica Chambers held a press conference on the Latifa case in April, and the UAE issued a statement immediately thereafter declaring that any promotion of “fake news” or news that may be damaging to the reputation of the state, would be punishable by a 1 million dirham fine or imprisonment.
 This has caused a complete media blackout on Latifa’s case and even expat residents are afraid to comment on social media.